-Timeline for Fall 2016 Development and Training for Sprint 2017 Delivery
+Timeline for Spring 2019 Course Development and Training for Delivery in Summer/Fall 2019.

-Based on your experience with fully online instruction, the E.L. staff will create an individual training plan for you.
+Based on your experience with fully online instruction, the O.L. staff will create an individual training plan for you.

 *Course Development Partner = Lisa Dubuc or Donna Simiele